xzf89718/oscilloscope_scripts/README.md

 virtualenv -p 3.8 ~/pyvisa_3d8
 // On Ubuntu
 // source ~/pyvisa_3d8/bin/activate
-cd ~/pyvisa_3d8/Scripts/activate
+cd ~/pyvisa_3d8/Scripts
 .\activate
 pip install pyvisa scipy matplotlib numpy pandas
 4. Congratulations, you have already installed this package.
-If you want ROOT, bing CERN ROOT for more details.
+If you want to run analysis and packup scipts, you need ROOT, search CERN ROOT for more details.
 # Usage
-This projects aim to generate scripts for TBS2000B osilloscope.
-In order to save many waveforms for multiple channels.
-Also, you will find scripts to help you analyze the waveform data. i.e. analysis_waveform_data.py or single_channel_selector.C, which required ROOT installed.
-A raspberry pi 4 is already setup python and root on it.
-Please contact me to get the ip address and accout.
 # Contact me
 Author: Zifeng XU
 Email: zifeng.xu@cern.ch
 # Why
-Proposal: save oscilloscope
+Proposal:
-Usage: Use it to generate scripts for OpenChoice Talker Listener
+Usage:
 # TODO
 Add oscilloscope setup for SiPM and PMT
 # How to